petek222/homework4-influxdb/README.md

 	wget https://dl.influxdata.com/chronograf/releases/chronograf_1.8.9.1_amd64.deb --no-check-certificate
 	sudo dpkg -i chronograf_1.8.9.1_amd64.deb

 Connect to the influxDB and view the data on a browser.
 Point to the ip address of the ec2 instance and the port used for chronograph 8888.
-Refer to [this post on flux site](https://docs.influxdata.com/chronograf/v1.8/introduction/installation/#connect-chronograf-to-your-influxdb-instance-or-influxdb-enterprise-cluster)
+Refer to [this post on influx site](https://docs.influxdata.com/chronograf/v1.8/introduction/installation/#connect-chronograf-to-your-influxdb-instance-or-influxdb-enterprise-cluster)

 For example, the below shows the curves from T1 to T9.